dukha/trans2017/app/views/application/help/application/translator/help_objects.html.md

 Messages are communications to the user.
 They are usually simple, such as
 * Translations Successfully Published
 * This value is already taken.
-Choose another **Error**
+Choose another

+**Error**
-Errors are a particular kind of message which may be longer and tell the user how he/she could recover if a correction is possible
+Errors are a particular kind of message which may be longer and tell the user how he/she could recover if a correction is possible.

+**Tabs**
+Tabs are areas of the screen that can be clicked on to show an entirely different view, like in modern browsers.
+Tab names must be translated